Towards Any-Quality Image Segmentation via Generative and Adaptive Latent Space Enhancement: Introduction

-Based on our previous work \cite{glesam}, this paper presents a substantial extension with the following key contributions.
+A preliminary version of this work (GleSAM) was published in CVPR2025 \cite{glesam}.
+This paper presents a substantial extension with the following key contributions.
 (1) First, we propose \textbf{GleSAM++, an enhanced version} with the key principle of decoupling the reconstruction process into degradation-level prediction and degradation-aware reconstruction.
 This design addresses a key limitation of the previous model, thereby \textbf{further improving performance across any-quality images}.
 (2) Second, we \textbf{introduce a degradation-aware adaptive enhancement mechanism} that dynamically regulates the reconstruction intensity in the latent space based on degradation perception, \textbf{enabling a more targeted enhancement process}.
 (3) Furthermore, we \textbf{conduct a more extensive experimental evaluation across a broader range of aspects and scenarios}, including robustness under diverse prompts and performance in real-world settings, thereby providing a more systematic validation of the model’s effectiveness.
 (4) We also \textbf{provide additional analysis of the underlying factors contributing to GleSAM++’s effectiveness}, along with detailed algorithmic descriptions of both the training and inference processes.
 (5) Finally, we \textbf{present comprehensive ablation studies and visual explanations}, offering deeper insights into the mechanisms behind GleSAM++.